adaazunigaa/Callbacks-and-Array-Methods/README.md

     *Creates a new array wil all elements that pass the test implemented by the provided function -find
 -reduce
--some
+    *Executes a reducer function on each element of the array, resulting in a single value -some
     *Similar to every, but returns true if ANY of the array elements pass the test function -every